 He had articulation on his head, arms, elbows, legs, and knees.
 His color scheme is not as colorful as some of the others but the grey and black looks great on this figure especially once you have clipped on his armor.

 The armor on this figure, unlike many of the others, fitted well and was easy to put on and change.
 He also had a large missile launcher that clipped onto his shoulder, however due to its size this made standing him while wearing the missile launcher was difficult.

-Toy Biz Iron Man Animated SERIES 4 featured three “non-cannon” Iron Man suites from Toy Biz that were never used in the cartoon or comic books but were still reminiscent of the classic Iron Man design and suites.
+This Toy Biz Iron Man Animated Series linefeatured three “non-cannon” Iron Man suites from Toy Biz that were never featured in the cartoon or comic books but were still reminiscent of the classic Iron Man design and suites.

 The Inferno Iron Man had the basic articulation on his head, arms, elbows, legs, and knees and came with two blue “hoses” that squirted water and were connected to a container on his back filled with water.
 He had a classic yellow and red colour scheme with a tradition design and look.

 This was the second armor suite in this Toy Biz Iron Man Animated series that was a “non-cannon” suite.
 It had a very impressive and cool looking turquoise, black and silver color scheme with a very nice new design although the suite never featured in the cartoon or comic books and unlike the inferno armor, was a far cry from the more traditional armor Toy Biz generally favored.
 The base figure had a turquoise and black paint scheme, with silver armor that attached to his body.

 He had a swivel head with hinged leg, arm, knee, and elbow joints.
 The armor on this figure fits nicely with a tight fit so it does not continuously fall of like many of the others.
 He had multiple blads that clipped onto his back that could be put in his hand to throw but these were difficult to clip on and take off.